adrianghub/rust-knowledge-base/README.md

 ```

 In the above example, `foo()` can take either string slices or borrowed `Strings`, which is very convenient.
 As such, you almost never need to deal with `&Strings`.

+In summary, use `String` if you need owned string data (like passing strings to other threads, or building them at runtime), and use `&str` if you only need a view of a string.

 ### 13. Best practices working with strings in Rust